Adelaide’s Testeagles Announce ‘25 Years of Non-Comprehendus’ Australian Tour

 The trio released three EPs, Chum in 1995 and B-Sting and Friends in 1998, before Lawn was replaced by Dave “D” Paisawa in 1999.

-Gaining a cult following in Adelaide, Testeagles made a mark on the national stage with the release of their 1999 singles, ‘Turn That Shit Up’ and ‘Underdog’, both taken from their debut album, Non-Comprehendus.
+Gaining a cult following in Adelaide, Testeagles made their mark on the national stage with the release of their 1999 singles, ‘Turn That Shit Up’ and ‘Underdog’, both taken from their debut album, Non-Comprehendus.
 Arriving in 2000, the album was a surprise hit and turned Testegales into one of the biggest bands in the country.

 Label issues caused the band to leave Sony and independent label Krell, eventually putting an end to the band until their triumphant return at Froth & Fury Fest this year.